jenkinsci/plugin-installation-manager-tool/README.md

 ## Mirror setup

 When the CLI runs against a proxy mirror of `updates.jenkins.io`, the update-center JSON is fetched from the mirror but the URLs *inside* that JSON still point at `https://updates.jenkins.io/...`.
-Mirrors typically do not rewrite JSON content, so plugin downloads would otherwise bypass the mirror. `JENKINS_UC_DOWNLOAD_URL` overrides those URLs at download time, so the JSON itself does not need to be rewritten.
+Mirrors typically do not rewrite JSON content, so plugin downloads would otherwise bypass the mirror.
+The flag `--jenkins-update-center-download-url` overrides those URLs at download time, so the JSON itself does not need to be rewritten.

 ### What you need to configure